ckormanyos/wide-integer/README.md

 }
 ```

-Wide-integer also supports a small selection of number-theoretical functions such as least and most significant bit, square root, k'th root, power, power-modulus, greatest common denominator and random number generation.
+Wide-integer also supports a small selection of number-theoretical
+functions such as least and most significant bit, square root,
+_k_'th root, power, power-modulus, greatest common denominator
+and random number generation.
 Most of these functions can be found via ADL.

 The example below calculates an integer square root.